Work The statue of Ebih-Il, nu-banda

 Ebih-Il is seated on a wicker stool.
 He is bare-chested and wears a long kaunakes skirt, a garment made from sheepskin or goatskin or from a cloth simulating the fleece of an animal.
 The kaunakes was worn by both men and women.
 The way in which the woolly texture of the kaunakes worn by Ebih-Il is depicted, as well as the presence of a tail at the back of the garment, confirms that it is made of animal hide, rendered here with a realism that is quite rare.
 The figure has a shaven head and wears a long beard, which must have been inlaid with another material.
 Only the eyes have retained their inlay of shell and lapis lazuli set in shale, the whole set in bitumen.

 Lapis lazuli, which came from Afghanistan, testifies to the fact that long-distance relationships had been established between countries in the Middle East as early as the third millennium BC.
-The translucent and perfectly smooth alabaster of which this statue is made greatly enhances the subtle way in which the bust is sculpted as well as its faint smile.
-At the back of the statue there is an inscription that identifies the work: "Statue of Ebih-Il, the superintendent, dedicated to Ishtar Virile.”
+The translucent alabaster of which this statue is made greatly enhances the subtle way in which the bust is sculpted as well as its faint smile.
+At the back of the statue there is an inscription that identifies the work: “Nu-banda Ebih-II offered his statue to Ishtar Virile.”
 Ebih-II’s title was formerly translated as “superintendent” but is now understood to correspond to nu-banda.
 The office of nu-banda could include major responsibilities, especially related to the army.
 This new detail makes it clear that Ebih-II belonged to the kingdom’s highest echelons, which explains not only the quality of his statue but also the restoration effort implemented in antiquity following an accident.
 Recent studies have revealed the link that should be made between the presence of this nu-banda in the temple of the goddess of war and power and the presence of the King Ishqi-Mari.

 Statues of praying figures